 And who plans the programme of activities, and the distribution of funds from events back to village organisations?
 A group of up to 13 Committee members.
 The Committee is elected annually and meets regularly to plan events ahead and try to learn from what's taken place.

 How do you get your view across about what the Community Association is doing in your name?
 On an informal basis, talk to a Committee Member.
 The full membership is listed below.

 Village Welcome PackThe Community Association's Welcome Pack aims to help newcomers find their feet and provide those bits of useful information that are so difficult to accumulate.
-If you are new to the village, or you know of someone who is, please contact Bill Horsfield on 01491 832041.
+If you are new to the village, or you know of someone who is, please contact Lynn Burridge on

 The Current Community Association Committee members are: